Connect Raleigh Series

-Get inspired to start your own business in Raleigh!
-Join us as we kick off National Small Business Week with a lecture featuring Jason Mayden, CEO and co-founder of Super Heroic, Inc. and former design executive for Nike.
-Mr. Mayden will be sharing his experiences working for a Fortune 500 company as well as what he has learned from starting his own business.
+In April, we kicked off National Small Business Week with a lecture featuring Jason Mayden, CEO and co-founder of Super Heroic, Inc. and former design executive for Nike.
+Mr. Mayden shared his experiences working for a Fortune 500 company as well as what he has learned from starting his own business.

-A reception and an opportunity to learn about resources available to help you start your business will follow the lecture.
-This event is sponsored by the City of Raleigh, Greater Raleigh Chamber of Commerce, and Wake Tech Small Business Center.
+The event was sponsored by the City of Raleigh, Greater Raleigh Chamber of Commerce, and Wake Tech Small Business Center.

 Connect Raleigh Featuring Peter Kageyama

 In November 2017, Peter Kageyama, an acclaimed community development consultant and the author of "For the Love of Cities," hosted the first lecture in this series.
 Throughout his talk, Mr. Kageyama highlighted what makes Raleigh a desirable, engaged, and innovative community.
 He also shared with the audience how demonstrating their love for Raleigh through public service and community involvement can help make the city a better place to live.
 Following the lecture, Mr. Kageyama hosted a meet and greet and book signing for attendees.
 The event also featured Shaw University's drumline and winners of the iDEA Raleigh competition: A pop-up parkour playspace at Dix Park and Big Chess Across the City.